rifleben/WeatherStation-361/README.md

 # Weather Station

-This is a simple web application that allows usewr to input a ctity name and get current weather information for that city.
-The app is built using Node.js and Express.js on the backend and uses weatherAPI to get the weather information.
-The front end is built using HTML, CSS (Bootstrap) and JavaScript (using EJS for templating).
+This is a weather application that provides real-time weather information for cities.
+The application utilizes an external weather API to fetch weather data and a microservice to retrieve alerts for specific areas.
+This readme will guide you through the setup and usage of the app.

+## Technologies Used
+- HTML/CSS
+- Bootstrap
+- JavaScript
+- Node.js
+- Express.js
+- EJS
+- Axios
+- Weather API

 ## Installation

-Clone the repository
+1. Clone the repository
+2. Open a terminal and navigate to the project directory
-Run npm install to install dependencies
+3. Run `npm install` to install the dependencies

+## Configuration
-Create a .env file in the root directory and add your Weather API key.
-Example: API_KEY=your_api_key_here Run npm start to start the server
+1. Create a `.env` file in the root directory
-Open the app in your browser at http://localhost:3000
+2. Open the .env file and replace <YOUR_API_KEY> with your API key from the weather service provider.

+## Usage
+1. Open a terminal and navigate to the project directory
+2. Run `npm start` to start the server
+3. Open a browser and navigate to `localhost:3000`
+4. Enter a city name in the search bar and click the search button

+## Dependencies
+- axios
+- path
+- express
+- ejs
+- dotenv